linas/i370-bigfoot/README.md

 as a lot of the heavy lifting has to happen in binutils, it became a mess.
 The current i370-bigfoot implementation is incomplete.
 It could be made to work, but note also that it, too, is quite unlike any of the other arches.
-This is because the the i370-bigfoot compiler handles lierals and symbols in a more-or-less MVS-compatible style, putting them into a per-page literal pool.
-This adheres to that very old design, which in turn was driven by the fact that s/390 addressing is 12-bit, and not 16-bit like almost every other modern CPU.
+This is because the the i370-bigfoot compiler handles literals and symbols in a more-or-less MVS-compatible style, putting them into a per-page literal pool.
+This adheres to that very old design, which in turn was driven by the fact that s/390 offset addressing is 12-bit, and not 16-bit like almost every other modern CPU.
 So the literal pool is per-page, and that makes the design of shared libraries and weak symbols ... interesting.
 (Yes, yes, the z/Series guys did things completely differently.
 That's not the point.
 Or maybe that is the point.)